-Airlines must comply with the regulatory stipulations with regards to carrying fuel.
-Most authorities policies are broadly similar and are detailed in each Airlines operating manuals.
+Airlines must comply with the regulatory stipulations regarding carrying fuel.
+Most authorities policies are broadly similar and are detailed in each airline’s operating manuals.

 Under EASA regulations (although FAA and other authorities are very similar) the Captain must ensure he has the following minimum fuel before departure:

 - Diversion fuel or 15 mins holding fuel if flight is planned with no alternate

 - Reserve Fuel